 While his attitude and off-field antics occasionally overshadowed his greatness, it is hard to question the athletic ability and on-field success of Randy Moss.
-Collectors have not forgotten the controversial receiver, making Randy Moss cards a popular option for many.
+The first-ballot Hall of Famer is widely considered of the greatest wide receivers in NFL history.
+Collectors have not forgotten the controversial player, or the Randy Moss rookie cards.

-Although collectors have plenty of options from throughout his career, the early Randy Moss cards remain the top draw.
-Outside of the obvious preference for rookie cards, another reason for this is that Randy Moss autograph cards were regularly included in products during the early part of his career, but have been very limited since then.
-This has resulted in increased interest for his autographs found between 1998-2000 products.
+Although collectors have plenty of options from throughout his career, the early cards for Moss remain the top draw.
+Outside of the obvious preference for Randy Moss rookie cards, another reason for this is that Randy Moss autographs were regularly included in sets during the start of his career in the 1990s.
+However, they largely stopped for years before picking up again in 2016.

 Top Randy Moss Cards of All-Time

 Click on the listing or images to shop for singles on eBay.

 The first of several popular parallels from Randy Moss' rookie season, the unique look of E-X2001 has made it a collecting favorite across several sports.
 The base version can be found for more reasonable amounts, but the Essential Credentials parallels are where the top values are located, if you can actually find one.

 Randy Moss has two of these rare editions, including Essential Credentials Future (#/6) and the Essential Credentials Now card below, which has 55 copies.